 PK-69 By-Election Heavy Police Presence, Suspicious Voting Pattern at 7 Polling Stations observed

 ISLAMABAD, March 22, 2011: Police presence was observed inside all the 63 monitored polling stations in PK-69 Tank by-election held on March 21, 2011.
-FAFEN observers also witnessed suspicious voting patterns as more than 45 votes per hour were cast 11 booths, according to FAFEN’s preliminary report on by-election observation.
+FAFEN observers also witnessed suspicious voting patterns as more than 45 votes per hour were cast at 11 booths, according to FAFEN’s preliminary report on by-election observation.

 Of 125,006 registered voters in the constituency, 50,211 were women (40%) and 74,795 (60%) were men, indicating a lower registration of women in proportion to population of eligible voters.
 The ECP had notified 276 polling booths – 115 for female voters and 161 for male voters – to be set up at 96 polling stations in the constituency.
 Of 96 polling stations, 23 were designated for female voters, 24 for male voters and 49 for both male and female voters.